DanielFerrariR/ironhack-web-development-course/README.md

-# Ironhack Projects
+# Ironhack Web Development Course

 ## Introduction

-All projects from Ironhack Course
+All projects from Ironhack Web Development Course

 - Dead Bodies - A HTML game made with canvas
 - Lets Toast (server and client) - A tinder and whatsapp like application to add people near you and chat.